-We all know cigarettes cause cancer growth – but did you know that food such as bacon and sausage sit right beside Camels as Group 1 Carcinogens?
+We all know cigarettes cause cancer growth – but did you know that food such as bacon and sausage sit right beside Camel cigarettes as Group 1 Carcinogens?

 There are quite a few foods that are now known as carcinogens.
 I’m not covering them all, just the top two.
 The big dogs.
 The stay away from them as much as you possibly can food items.
 But first, let’s cover what a Group 1 carcinogen is.